-Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, South Korea and Taiwan.
-The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) with online reporting, technical consultation, and quality assurance reports included.
+Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Brazil, South Korea and Taiwan.
+The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) with online reporting, technical support, and quality assurance reports included.
 Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.

 Beta Analytic is not affiliated with ASTM, the USDA, or LEED.